willwright/gitrelease-py/docs/_docs/usage.md

 ## rm
 Remove a branch from the release.

+*Options*

+`-m`, `--master`
+: Interactively remove branches from the local release that have already been merged to master

+*Arguments*

+SEARCH
+: for a branch in current release
-If no search argument is provided the user will be given a list of branches to choose from.
+: If no search argument is provided the user will be given a list of branches to choose from.

 *Example*